 See more information on the future cycle track network, which the project team shared with Calgarians in spring 2013:

 What is a cycle track?

-A cycle track is an enhanced bike lane that is protected by a physical barrier from moving cars, parked cars and sidewalks.
+A cycle track is a bike lane protected by a physical barrier from moving cars, parked cars and sidewalks.
 It provides a predictable space and minimizes potential conflicts between people who walk, bicycle, and drive.

 Why are cycle tracks needed?

-Transportation staff welcomes comments or questions about this bikeway improvement.
+Transportation staff welcomes comments or questions about this project.